-The Basic Lesson Plan for the High Speed Hand Washing technique can be adapted for a wide variety of settings and audiences.
+The Basic Lesson Plan for the High Speed Hand Washing method can be adapted for a wide variety of settings and audiences.
 Storybooks are used to help engage younger children for literature-based learning.
-Skits and games engage youth through adults with age-related food safety messages.
+Skits and games engage youth through adult groups with age-related food safety messages.

 High Speed Hand Washing activities provide academic benchmark opportunities that help students achieve important goals.
 Grade level adaptations and benchmarks will be posted on this site soon.

-For more information about general food safety and hygiene or about implementing High Speed Hand Washing with your workplace or students, contact Glenda Hyde, Lauren Kraemer or use the OSU Extension Service's Ask an Expert service to submit a question online.
+For more information about general food safety and hygiene or about implementing High Speed Hand Washing with your workplace or students, contact Glenda Hyde, Lauren Kraemer or use the OSU Extension Service's Ask Extension service to submit a question online.